 VIX Futures: Move much more gradually.

 Why?
-Because futures are based on the expected average volatility over a month into the future, not just today.
-A one-day panic may spike the spot VIX, but futures smooth out the move since volatility may calm down before expiration.
+Because VIX futures are based on expected volatility in the future, not today.
+A one-day panic may spike the spot VIX, but VIX futures know it will likely calm down.

 Contango and Backwardation in VIX Futures